openstack/openstack-manuals/doc/config-reference/source/tables/nova-apiv21.rst

      - Description
    * - **[osapi_v21]**
      -
-   * - ``enabled`` = ``True``
-     - (Boolean) DEPRECATED: Whether the V2.1 API is enabled or not.
-This option will be removed in the near future.
    * - ``extensions_blacklist`` =
-     - (List) DEPRECATED: A list of v2.1 API extensions to never load.
-Specify the extension aliases here.
-This option will be removed in the near future.
-After that point you have to run all of the API.
+     - (List) DEPRECATED: This option is a list of all of the v2.1 API extensions to never load.
+However, it will be removed in the near future, after which all the functionality that was previously in extensions will be part of the standard API, and thus always accessible.

+       Possible values:

+       * A list of strings, each being the alias of an extension that you do not wish to load.

+       Related options:

+       * enabled

+       * extensions_whitelist
    * - ``extensions_whitelist`` =
-     - (List) DEPRECATED: If the list is not empty then a v2.1 API extension will only be loaded if it exists in this list.
-Specify the extension aliases here.
-This option will be removed in the near future.
-After that point you have to run all of the API.
+     - (List) DEPRECATED: This is a list of extensions.
+If it is empty, then *all* extensions except those specified in the extensions_blacklist option will be loaded.
+If it is not empty, then only those extensions in this list will be loaded, provided that they are also not in the extensions_blacklist option.
+Once this deprecated option is removed, after which the all the functionality that was previously in extensions will be part of the standard API, and thus always accessible.

+       Possible values:

+       * A list of strings, each being the alias of an extension that you wish to load, or an empty list, which indicates that all extensions are to be run.

+       Related options:

+       * enabled

+       * extensions_blacklist
    * - ``project_id_regex`` = ``None``
-     - (String) DEPRECATED: The validation regex for project_ids used in urls.
-This defaults to [0-9a-f\-]+ if not set, which matches normal uuids created by keystone.
+     - (String) DEPRECATED: This option is a string representing a regular expression (regex) that matches the project_id as contained in URLs.
+If not set, it will match normal UUIDs created by keystone.

+       Possible values:

+       * A string representing any legal regular expression